 Felt is my favorite material when sewing and crafting with kids.
 It doesn’t need to be hemmed and its texture makes it easier to cut and sew with.
 Stonemountain & Daughter has both acrylic felt and the real deal… wool felt!
 When I was little, my mom made felt ornaments with me and my brothers.
 I can’t wait until my daughter is old enough to start sewing, until then, we’ll pick up some materials and see what she comes up with.

 Location: 2518 Shattuck Avenue, Berkeley

 Sparkly garland | Tinsel Trading, Berkeley

-Gold metallic and all things glittery are their specialty.
-I used to think putting tinsel on my tree was not my style, until I discovered this magical shop.
+Gold metallic and all things glittery are their specialties.
+I used to think putting tinsel on my tree was not my style until I discovered this magical shop.
 It has everything I didn’t know I wanted!
 For a truly sparkling tree, we’ll create a garland out of vintage ribbons, metallic thread, and real sequins.
 If we get hungry, both Cafe Leila and Casa Latina are just a couple blocks away.